Choose an Electric or Hybrid Engine for your Boat

 AGM batteries are fully sealed, maintenance-free, handle high recharging current and can be mounted in any position.

 Gel cells are sealed, maintenance free, with a long lifespan allowing a large number of charging and discharging cycles.
 They are excellent as a service battery for medium and large systems.

 Lithium-ion batteries are top quality but most expensive, with highly advanced technology.
 They have a high energy density and are perfect for deep cycling applications.
-Compared to traditional lead acid batteries, Lithium-ion batteries offer savings of up to 70 percent in volume and weight, while the number of charging cycles is three times as large.
-Delivering 104Ah from a weight of only 44lb., Torqeedo’s new Power 26-104 features four times the energy per pound of battery weight compared to conventional gel or AGM batteries.
+Compared to traditional lead-acid batteries, Lithium-ion batteries offer savings of up to 70 percent in volume and weight, while the number of charging cycles is three times as large.
+Delivering 104Ah from a weight of only 44lb., Torqeedo’s Power 26-104 features four times the energy per pound of battery weight compared to conventional gel or AGM batteries.

 What is the lifetime of the battery pack?

 With proper care, a battery pack can provide five to seven years of clean, reliable service.